singhkpratham/geocompr/05-geometry-operations.md

 Hint: The `st_length` function computes the length of a `LINESTRING` or `MULTILINESTRING` geometry.

 1. Crop the `ndvi` raster using (1) the `random_points` dataset and (2) the `ch` dataset.
-Are there any difference in the output maps?
+Are there any differences in the output maps?
 Next, mask `ndvi` using these two datasets.
 Can you see any difference now?
 How can you explain that?